rhoussou/angular-project/README.md

 # Project in progress

-This project crud application is built with angularjs 4
+This project crud application is built with angular 4

 it uses Rest Api provided by this application [SpringBoot Project](https://github.com/rhoussou/springBoot-project.git) .